This page has been automatically translated. Please refer to the page in French if needed.

 Moving to Very High-Speed: the end of ADSL in favor of fiber

-ADSL has been supplemented in recent years by the so-called fiber-optic network, which provides access to a very high-speed connection.
+ADSL has been supplemented in recent years by the so-called fiber-optic network, which provides access to a connection Very high speed.
 As the owner of the copper network, the Orange operator controls the network closure schedule.

-This will run until 2030, depending on the progress of the fiber deployment.
+The closure will extend until 2030, depending on the progress of the fiber deployment.
 You are affected by the closure of the copper network even if you have not signed a contract with Orange because the other operators also use this network.

 One search module lets you know when the copper network in your area will close.
 Simply enter the postal code or the name of your municipality.